Contributors

 Rachel Vigier

-Rachel VigierRachel Vigier was raised on a farm in Manitoba and lives with her family in New York City.
-She has published two books of poetry, On Every Stone and The Book of Skeletons, and a book of nonfiction, Gestures of Genius: Women, Dance, and the Body.
-Her poetry has been featured on CBC radio and has appeared in journals in Canada and the United States.
-Her piece can be found here.
+Rachel VigierRachel Vigier was raised on a farm in a French-Canadian community in Manitoba.
+She has published two books of poetry, On Every Stone and The Book of Skeletons, a short story “Pig Fire” in The Milk House, and a book of nonfiction, Gestures of Genius: Women, Dance, and the Body.
+Her poetry has been featured on CBC Radio and has appeared in journals in Canada and the United States.
+Her pieces can be found here and here.

 Corey Villas